How to Integrate Applications

 Once the settings are complete, click "Test" → "Test Successful" → "Save".

-※ The start date and start time must be written in the format specified in the notes.
+※ Start date and start time must be written in the format specified in the notes.

 Step 5: Verify the automation between SPIRAL and Google Calendar

-Finally, click "Turn on Trigger" to complete the automation setup.
+Finally, click "Turn on Trigger" to complete the automation settings.

 The flowbot template used this time